 Aristotle J. Atienza teaches language, literature, and popular culture in the Filipino Department at the Ateneo de Manila University.
 He has also taught special courses on eroticism and pornography, and performing femininity in cinema (with J. Pilapil Jacobo and Alvin B. Yapan).
 He is currently taking his Ph.D. in Philippine Studies at the University of the Philippines Diliman.
 He is co-editor (with Rolando B. Tolentino) of Ang Dagling Tagalog, 1903-1936 (2007).

 Christian Jil R. Benitez is a faculty member of the Kagawaran ng Filipino, Ateneo de Manila University, where he graduated with an AB-MA in Filipino Literature.
 The locus of his research is time, as ecological and mythological assemblage, tropically articulated through history as metaphor.
+He has won a Palanca award for Tula (2015) and two UP Press awards for essays in English and Filipino (2016).

 Emerald O. Flaviano is a Research Associate of the University of the Philippines Third World Studies Center.
 She is currently involved in a study on social memory in Mendiola while conducting her own research on Cinemalaya and Philippine independent cinema.
 Her research interests include political culture, popular culture, and Philippine film.